Private Interest and Public Good (MA)

 Associate Professor of Philosophy

 Dr. Gottlieb was raised in Houston, Texas, and attended the University of Massachusetts, Boston (B.A., 2002) where he double majored in philosophy and political science.
-He completed his graduate work at The New School for Social Research (M.A., 2004 and Ph.D.
+He completed his graduate work at The New School for social-impact-impact Research (M.A., 2004 and Ph.D.
 2010) and arrived at Xavier in the fall of 2009.
 He has run the PPP "Thesis Review" seminar and advised numerous PPP senior theses.
-His teaching and research is primarily on social and political philosophy and German Idealism (Kant, Fichte, and Hegel).
-He often teaches courses on justice, human rights, and German social thought.
+His teaching and research is primarily on social-impact-impact and political philosophy and German Idealism (Kant, Fichte, and Hegel).
+He often teaches courses on justice, human rights, and German social-impact-impact thought.
 His research has appeared in Pacific Philosophical Quarterly, Phenomenology and the Cognitive Sciences, and International Philosophical Quarterly.
 Currently he is editing a collection of essays for Cambridge University Press on J. G. Fichte's Foundations of Natural Right.

 Dr. Mack Mariani